 With quake coverage, there are additional exclusions.
 For instance, a typical earthquake insurance policy does not cover the loss of landscaping, pools, fences, and separate structures like garages, and is likely to exclude claims for broken chandeliers, crystal and china.

 What Will My Earthquake Insurance Quote Look Like?

 Earthquake insurance can seem expensive, particularly in the areas where you are most likely to need it.
 In areas like the east coast, where seismic activity is rare, you can find quotes for as little as 50 cents per $1,000 in coverage, or about $250 annually for $500,000 in coverage.
 But on the West Coast, where earthquakes are quite common, you will find quotes around $15 per $1,000 in coverage, or roughly $7,500 for a $500,000 policy.
 Arkansas falls somewhere between California and Minnesota in terms of earthquakes, however.
 Therefore, earthquake insurance quotes in Arkansas are typically around $400 or $500 a year, which is quite affordable for the protection it offers.

 The last thing you want to worry about as you lead your family to safety during the next big quake is if your insurance policy will help you rebuild.
 Knowledgeable, independent insurance agents on the Trusted Choice® network are always available to answer your questions, suggest coverage options, and even assist you in filing a claim.

 These agents have years of experience working with Arkansas insurance companies, enabling them to find you a number of quotes with the best coverage options at the most affordable rates.
-Contact a Trusted Choice agent near you to find out how you can obtain the perfect earthquake insurance policy that meets your needs and budget.
+Talk with an independent agent near you to find out how you can obtain the perfect earthquake insurance policy that meets your needs and budget.